keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

    This provides a place on your cluster to which web requests are sent and from which they can be viewed.

-1. Execute the following commnands to apply the web hook:
+1. Execute the following commands to apply the web hook:

    > Note: If you have your own endpoint, you can skip this step.